sanger/limber/docs/purposes_yaml_files.md

 #### :dilutions

-Used to define binning both for sorting samples by concentration, and for annotating the resulting wells.
+Used to define binning (grouping) both for sorting samples by concentration, and for annotating the resulting wells with grouping/concentration information when shown to the user.

 Please see the associated classes for more details.